RegnerM2015/scENDO_scOVAR_2020/README.md

 ### To download the data, please visit the Gene Expression Omnibus (GEO) accession GSE173682.

-### The original code associated with our publication is available on Zenodo:
+### The original code associated with our publication is available on Zenodo, but please refer to this repository for the most updated versions.
 [![image](https://user-images.githubusercontent.com/54336249/135734930-866a30f8-6799-4f58-94f0-236253e6b8e4.png)](https://doi.org/10.5281/zenodo.5546110)